mtlong29/MySite/_posts/notes/treehouse-learn-react/2017-10-21-thinking-in-components.md

 categories: notes

-date: 2017-10-24
+date: 2017-10-21
 ---

 {% include /globalSections/toc.html %}

-Components are the core building blocks of a React application.
-Being able to break your application up into reusable and composable components is critical to building scalable React applications.
+**Components are the core building blocks of a React application.** Being able to break your application up into reusable and composable components is critical to building scalable React applications.

 ## Mocking up our Application